Help those living with dementia, by walking over 10,000 steps every day this July!

-Patrick Bonner, Head of the British Gymnastics Foundation said: “Over the last five years, Love to Move has helped hundreds of participants living with dementia to improve cognitive function and develop physical skills to help with everyday tasks.
+Patrick Bonner, Head of the British Gymnastics Foundation said: “Over the last five years, Love to Move has helped thousands of participants living with dementia to improve cognitive function and develop physical skills to help with everyday tasks.

 “Since the pandemic hit, the pressure on the social care system has grown and we want to be part of the solution, helping people to live at home independently for longer and improve their quality of life by engaging with more care homes and community groups through our seated gymnastics programme.”